Detailed 'open source' news investigations are catching on - KTVZ

 “Go home,” he advised in Russian.
 “It’s better to be a deserter than fertilizer.”

-The Times’ visual investigations unit, begun in 2017 and now numbering 17 staff members, “is absolutely one of the most exciting areas of growth that we have,” said Joe Kahn, incoming executive editor.
+The Times’ visual investigations unit, founded in 2017 and now numbering 17 staff members, “is absolutely one of the most exciting areas of growth that we have,” said Joe Kahn, incoming executive editor.

 The work is meticulous.
 “Day of Rage” is composed mostly of video shot by protesters themselves, in the heady days before they realized posting them online could get them into trouble, along with material from law enforcement and journalists.
 It outlines specifically how the attack began, who the ringleaders were and how people were killed.